 https://dailyhive.com/vancouver/metro-vancouver-bridge-cyclist-wire-allegations

-Someone might have been very angry with bike people and not with car & truck people.
+Someone might have been very angry with bike people and not with car, bus & truck people.
 The real problem is that so much of the older BC infrastructure just wasn't designed to be more of a multi-modal crossing.

-The Ironworkers-Bridge is so narrow for a bride in that location & wasn't designed for substantial future capacity.
-When it was initially designed in the 1950s, there was no concept to have 2 bus lanes, 2 truck lanes & 2 emergency lanes.
+The Ironworkers-Bridge is so narrow for a highway bridge in that location & wasn't designed for substantial future capacity.
+When it was initially designed in the 1950s, there was no concept to have 2 bus lanes, 2 truck lanes & 2 emergency lanes for a port city.
 Plus, at least 2 general traffic lanes each way & a provision for 2 train tracks.
 Thus, the 6 lane bridge is overwhelmed, because it can't do the job of an 8-10 lane wide bridge.

-https://www.theglobeandmail.com/canada/article-montreals-new-44-billion-champlain-bridge-opens-to-traffic-for Fortunatly, the Vancouver mentality wasn't able to ever reach Montreal & prevent such a nice modern bridge from being built there. https://www.flatironcorp.com/project/champlain-bridge
+https://www.theglobeandmail.com/canada/article-montreals-new-44-billion-champlain-bridge-opens-to-traffic-for Fortunatly, the Vancouver mentality wasn't able to ever reach back to Montreal & prevent such a nice modern bridge from being built there. https://www.flatironcorp.com/project/champlain-bridge If you are from Montreal & have visited Vancouver, you will be surprise to see how much shorter an underground Vancouver train station is than what is allowed underground in Montreal, Toronto, Edmonton, Seattle, SF & LA...

 The Burrard Bridge should have had a bike & foot bride next to it.
 Instead, it was reduced from a 6 lane crossing to a 4 lane bridge.

-The very narrow Oak Street Bridge & the Knight Street Bridge, should have had bus & bike bridges next to them decades ago.
+The very narrow Oak+Street+Bridge & the Knight Street Bridge, should have had bus & bike bridges built next to them decades ago.

-Most bridges in Vancouver & the metropolitan region just weren't designed with that much future capacity in mind.
-Thus, it's a travesty that by now, almost every crossing should have had bus & bike bridges next to them.
+Most bridges in Vancouver & the metropolitan region just weren't designed with that much future capacity in mind, especially for buses & HOV lanes.
+Thus, it's a travesty that by now, almost every crossing should have had bus & bike bridges built next to them.

-https://vancouver.ca/streets-transportation/walk-bike-and-transit.aspx Unfortunatly, provisions for bus & bike lanes just weren't the thing to do several decades ago.
+https://vancouver.ca/streets-transportation/walk-bike-and-transit.aspx Unfortunatly, provisions for bus & bike lanes just weren't the thing to do several decades ago in BC.

 A truck lane is just as important as a bus & HOV lane.
 That's because freight should be efficiently & easily be transported in any major urban region.